MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 14. Select **Create**.
 Wait for the new Log Analytics workspace to appear in the list on the Add Azure Sentinel to a workspace page.
 This may take a minute.

-16. Select the newly created workspace when it appears, then select **Add**.
+15. Select your newly created workspace when it appears, then select **Add**.

-17. Navigate around the newly created Azure Sentinel workspace to become familiar with the user interface options.
+16. Navigate around the newly created Azure Sentinel workspace to become familiar with the user interface options.

 ### Task 2: Create a Watchlist.